scottgonzalez/node-github-notifier/README.md

 ## License

 Copyright 2012 Scott González

-node-git-notifier is released under the MIT license.
+Released under the terms of the MIT license.

+---

+Support this project by [donating on Gittip](https://www.gittip.com/scottgonzalez/).